Quarkus HTTP Auth Bypass via Encoded ; and / Fixed 3.37.0

 Vulnerability Analysis

 CVE-2026-50559 can be exploited with network access, and does not require authorization privileges or user interaction.
 This vulnerability is considered to have a low attack complexity.
+An automatable proof of concept (POC) exploit exists.
 The potential impact of an exploit of this vulnerability is considered to have a high impact on confidentiality, with no impact on integrity and availability.

 Attack Vector: